-Gibson is committed to operating its business in a responsible and sustainable manner and recognizes its role and responsibility in shaping a better tomorrow for all stakeholders.
-Around the world, companies and individuals have had to adapt to the events of the pandemic and the energy crisis.
-It is clear that the debate around energy security, reliability and affordability is being reshaped as the importance of reliable energy from a trusted provider is brought to the forefront.
-Gibson has responded to these challenges by looking for opportunities to drive change beyond the Company's operations and better serve society through setting ambitious sustainability targets and ensuring progress towards them, while continuing to deliver energy in an environmentally and socially conscious manner without losing sight of the interests of all stakeholders.
+Gibson plays an integral role in the North American energy value chain and is committed to operating its business in a responsible and sustainable manner and recognizes its role and responsibility in shaping a better tomorrow for all stakeholders.
+Around the world, there has been continued discussion around energy security, affordability and sustainability as the importance of reliable energy from a trusted provider is brought to the forefront.
+Gibson has responded to these challenges by looking for opportunities to drive change beyond the Company's operations and better serve society through continued progress on its ambitious sustainability targets, while continuing to deliver energy in an environmentally and socially conscious manner without losing sight of the interests of all stakeholders.

 Gibson views sustainability as a strategic priority and is committed to integrating and evolving such principles into its everyday business and strategy.
-Ensuring the safety and protection of people, the environment and assets are paramount to Gibson's definition of being a responsible business.
 By conducting its business responsibly through actively managing risk and upholding the highest standards of governance and ethics, Gibson aims to provide long-term value to its Shareholders and other stakeholders.